 With the holiday season in full swing, there are so many opportunities to get together with friends, family, and coworkers.
 But what are you going to serve?

-Many of our holiday tables are a mashup of childhood favorites, cultural go-tos, and on-trend experiments, and many of the recipes below cross categories as well.
+Many of our holiday tables feature a mashup of childhood favorites, traditional go-to’s, and on-trend experiments, and many of the recipes below cross categories as well.
 We’ve done our best to fit them into a set of prevailing themes, but feel free to mix and match.
 The more, the merrier!

 Pastry, pretzels, breads, crackers, cookies, and potato puffs – so many of our favorite finger foods for snacking are members of the carb family of culinary delights, and this is no exception at the holidays.

 1. Pretzel Pastry Pigs with Hard Cider Cheddar Cheese Sauce